danintel/sawtooth-faq/docker.rst

     docker-compose -f docker/compose/sawtooth-default.yaml up --force

-I get this error running "docker-compose -f sawtooth-default.yaml up" ERROR: Couldn't connect to Docker daemon at http+docker://localhost - is it running?
+I get this error running ``docker-compose -f sawtooth-default.yaml up`` : ``ERROR: Couldn't connect to Docker daemon at http+docker://localhost - is it running?``
 -------------------
 If it's at a non-standard location, specify the URL with the DOCKER_HOST environment variable.

 You may not have enough permission to run.
-Try "sudo docker-compose ..."
-See if sure docker is running with and start Docker with:
+Try prefixing with sudo: ``sudo docker-compose ...`` To determine if sure docker is running and to start Docker, type:

 ::

     service docker status
     sudo service docker start

-I get this error running "docker run hello-world": Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get http://%2Fvar%2Frun%2Fdocker.sock/v1.37/containers/json: dial unix /var/run/docker.sock: connect: permission denied
+I get this error running ``docker run hello-world`` :  ``Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get http://%2Fvar%2Frun%2Fdocker.sock/v1.37/containers/json: dial unix /var/run/docker.sock: connect: permission denied``
 -------------------

 Try running with sudo.
 For example: sudo docker run hello-world